Nicolaskirsch2000/young_boys_final_project/index.md

 ![PEW_Heatmap](figures/after_preprocessing.png)

-### Insights on US favorability across the world ?
+### Insights on US favorability across the world

+#### Beyond the PEW dataset!
+We showed that we could have comparable results with PEW in U.S. favorability using the QuoteBank dataset.
+Here, we will go beyond a single sentiment extracted from quotes.
+Thanks to Quotebank, we can obtain more information than PEW about the people's opinion about the united states.
+Here, we find the topics that people around the world have about the U.S. image.
+The following image shows the topics extracted from the quotations with the abovementioned keywords.
+You can see the main topic keywords on the left-hand side panel by clicking on every topic.

+<iframe src="html_files/ldavis_150.html" style="width: 1300px;  height: 900px; border: 0px"></iframe>

+For instance, choose topic number 60.
+It is about health care!
+Amazing!
+So, now change to topic #46; it is talking about North Korea!
+Thus, the topics are extracted; let's separate them by the countries and by years.

+#### What can we say ?

-Now that the Quotebank data seems to be more aligned with the PEW dataset, it is time to look for an answer to our main question : How favourable are countries to the USA?
-To attempt to provide an answer, year per year data on mean sentiment, main positive and negative topics and difference between politicians and non-politicians were aggregated in the following interactive map.
+With this additional information, it is time to look for an answer to our main question : How favourable are countries to the USA?
+To attempt to provide an answer, year by year data on mean sentiment, main positive and negative topics and difference between politicians and non-politicians were aggregated in the following interactive map.

 By selecting a year in the top right layer option (white square), one can see all the data corresponding.
 The politicians vs non-politician data has been normalised, with values going from 0 to 1.